rangsimanketkaew/QM-on-TAIWANIA/README.md

 * [subg09](subg09)

 * Usage: `subg09 input [output]` <br />
-where input is your g09 input file with or without .com extension.
+where *thread* is number of OpenMP threads and *input* is your g09 input file with or without .com extension.
 For instance,  <br />
 `subg09 water_hf` <br />
 `subg09 water_hf water_hf_4cores.`